 These apply to all flights departing from Singapore.

-LAGs must be in containers with a maximum capacity of 100ml each.
+LAGs must be in containers with a maximum capacity not more than 100ml each.
 LAGs in containers larger than 100ml will not be accepted, even if the containers are partially-filled.
+If a container is marked in grams, it is assumed that 100g corresponds to 100ml.

 Place the containers (not exceeding 1-litre in total) in a transparent re-sealable plastic bag which must be completely closed.